-Course Code Course Name L-T-P Credits EC110 Microprocessor & Microcontroller Lab (0-0-2) 1 designing
+Course Code Course Name L-T-P Credits EC110 Microprocessor & Microcontroller Lab (0-0-2) 1 practical experimental observations.

-CLO1: After the completion of this lab course students will be skilled to handle the technical issues during the programming and also able to evaluate possible causes of discrepancy in practical experimental observations.
-CLO2: The students will be able to write a program in assembly language to perform the specific task like arithmetic and logical operations, ON/OFF procedure for an LED pattern etc. CLO3: Student will be able to understand how to Interface the external devices to the controller CLO4: Skilled according to the user requirements to create novel products and solutions for the real time problems as entrepreneur CLO5: Skilled to create innovation through microprocessor circuit
+CLO1: After the completion of this lab course students will be skilled to handle the technical issues during the programming and also able to evaluate possible causes of discrepancy in language to perform the specific task like arithmetic and logical operations, ON/OFF procedure for an LED pattern etc.

+CLO2: The students will be able to write a program in assembly external devices to the controller products and solutions for the real time problems as entrepreneur